jolgorio/.github/profile/README.md

 Android: Sube a Google Play Console (Track: Internal Testing).

-iOS: Sube a TestFlight (usando Fastlane, herramienta clave aquí).
+iOS: Sube a TestFlight (usando Fastlane).

 <!--

 **Here are some ideas to get you started:**